-Pending the conclusion of a convention between the United States of America and Denmark on the subject of air navigation, the operation of civil aircraft of the one country in the other country shall be governed by the following provisions.
+Pending the conclusion of a convention between the United States of America and Norway on the subject of air navigation, the operation of civil aircraft of the one country in the other country shall be governed by the following provisions.

-The present Arrangement shall apply to the United States of America and Denmark, and likewise, subject to the provisions of the second paragraph of Article 6, the following possessions, territories or colonies over which they respectively exercise jurisdiction, including territorial waters:
+The present Arrangement shall apply to the United States of America and Norway and likewise territories and possessions over which they respectively exercise jurisdiction, including territorial waters, with the exception of the Philippine Islands, Hawaiian Islands and the Panama Canal Zone.